-This story demonstrates that a Gentile guest is accepted positively, but only if they know that this is not a day to make demands.
+This story demonstrates that Gentile guests can be graciously accepted on a festival, but only if they realize that it is not a day to make demands.
 The implication is that having non-Jewish guests on Yom Tov is not inherently a problem.
 Instead, it demonstrates that the presence of Gentile guests raised anxieties about their feelings of entitlement that precluded invitations on festivals.

 Conclusions

-I believe there are a few important conclusions to draw from the above study.
-The first is halakhic.
-Most American Jews are either unaware of this tradition or find ways to navigate around it.
-I am suggesting that this is in fact completely in line with the spirit of the halakha.
+I believe there are a few important conclusions to draw from my analysis of these Jewish sources.
+The first is halakhic in nature.
+Most American Jews are either unaware of these traditions and texts or find ways to navigate around them.
+I am suggesting that doing so is, in fact, completely in line with the spirit of the halakha.
 In a time when Jews have allies of good-will and the confidence that most outsiders will neither pose a danger to us physically nor threaten to undermine our Jewish celebrations, it is reasonable to invite non-Jews if it adds to our joy, which itself is a mitzvah.
-The second is that the distance between where we are as a community at this point in history and where we once were does not undermine the capacity to learn from our past.
+The second is that the distance between where we are as a community at this point in history and where we once were should not undermine the value of learning from our past.
 In fact, that is the basic assumption of our Torah.
 We are commanded to remember that we were slaves in Egypt, but the perspective is that of a free person looking back.
 Remembering our travails is meant to instill compassion within us so that we do not become like those who oppressed us, not to reinforce insular or negative attitudes.
-I am suggesting that the same approach applies to our mesorah in general, much of which was composed in times of greater anti-Judaism than in contemporary America.
-While both contain similarly offensive rhetoric that we must reject today, equating a phrase like “gentiles and dogs” from the Tosefta to a phrase like “no Irish and dogs” from 19th century America is confusing resistance with discrimination.
+I am suggesting that the same approach applies to our mesorah in general, much of which was composed in times of greater anti-Judaism than currently prevails in contemporary America.
+While our mesorah includes offensive rhetoric that we must reject today, equating a phrase like “Gentiles and dogs” from the Tosefta with a phrase like “no Irish and dogs” from nineteenth-century America is confusing resistance with discrimination.
 Finally, as we turn to contemporary testimonies of those who experience institutional racism and prejudice, we must remember they were not composed for our spiritual edification.
 They place their own ethical demands upon us to confront injustice.